When overridden in a descendant class, gets or sets the protocol method to use in this request.

 If the property is not overridden in a descendant class, any attempt is made to get or set the property.

 When overridden in a descendant class, the property contains the request method to use in this request.

 The property can contain any valid request method for the protocol implemented.
+Windows Phone currently supports only the HTTP GET and POST protocol verbs.
 The default value must provide a default request/response transaction that does not require protocol-specific properties to be set.